 Elengy is contributing to the rapid development of new LNG uses and the implementation of the energy transition.
 Via our LNG tanker truck loading service, we now offer access to LNG for customers not connected to the transmission grid.
 A particularly economical and eco-friendly fuel for industrial plants, road transport, ships and other types of vehicles.

-At its Montoir-de-Bretagne (from July 2013) and Fos Tonkin (from June 2014) facilities, Elengy offers its customers (energy suppliers) the option of loading up road tankers with LNG for transportation to its point of use.
+At its Montoir-de-Bretagne (from July 2013), Fos Tonkin (from June 2014) and and Fos Cavaou (since October 2019) facilities, Elengy offers its customers (energy suppliers) the option of loading up road tankers with LNG for transportation to its point of use.
 This LNG is therefore destined to supply industrial users or LNG fuel distribution stations for vehicles or ships.
 It thus offers an economic solution to new environmental requirements.
 With this new service, Elengy is promoting the increased use of LNG in France and Europe as a fuel of the future or as an economical and eco-friendly fuelling solution for industrial sites not connected to the natural gas transmission and distribution grid.

 LNG TRUCK LOADING SERVICE